 - If your family physician cannot make a confident referral, contact the closest university teaching hospital.

 - Ask professionals how they have developed ADHD expertise and how they approach ADHD treatment.
-Become familiar with the treatment strategies in my first book .
+Become familiar with the treatment strategies in Is It You, Me, or Adult ADHD? .
 That way, you can better assess if their responses seem appropriate.

 - I include my first book because it is among the most comprehensive and accurate on all aspects of Adult ADHD.
 It serves as a conduit for the best practices and research on ADHD.
 It contains advice from a “Who’s Who” of ADHD authorities.